nccgroup/ScoutSuite/README.md

 AWS allows users to download access keys in a CSV file.
 If you downloaded the file from the AWS web console, this should just work.
-If you were handed credentials outside of a CSV file, the expected format is as follow:
+If you were handed credentials outside of a CSV file, the expected format is as follow (credentials **must** be on line 2):

     User Name,Access Key Id,Secret Access Key (,MFA Serial) f00b4r,YOUR_ACCESS_KEY_ID,YOUR_ACCESS_KEY_SECRET (,arn:aws:iam::YOUR_AWS_ACCOUNT:mfa/f00b4r)